yuorb/yuorb.github.io/src/en/draft/singing.md

+---
+title: Fundamental Principles of Singing and Phonetics
+---

 Fundamental Principles of Singing and Phonetics
 * Every musical note possesses its temporal span.
 * Typically, a single note is assigned to each syllable.